 With the automotive industry trying to improve its environmental impact, manufacturers across the globe are adapting by producing zero-emission vehicles that cater for all needs.
 For example, a small electric car isn't just great for driving around town but also great for the environment as they produce low to zero emissions.
 Add in the UK Government's road to zero emissions plan and there's never been a better time to lease an electric car.

-Whether you're looking for a small electric car to drive around a busy city centre or just a daily runner to the shops, Nationwide Vehicle Contracts has put together a list of the top 10 small electric cars to lease in 2021 based on style, range, practicality, and overall driving experience.
+Whether you're looking for a small electric car to drive around a busy city centre or just a daily runner to the shops, Nationwide Vehicle Contracts has put together a list of the top 10 small electric cars to lease in 2021 based on style, range, zero road tax rates practicality, and overall driving experience.